Workplace Depression: This is How to Tell Your Employees Are Depressed

 These signs can come to fruition in different ways.
 Once productive employees may suddenly start missing deadlines.
 Once excited employees may no longer have anything to say in meetings.

-It is a general rule of thumb to look for major behavior and productivity shifts.
-These could be major indicators that there is a problem afoot.
+It is a general rule of thumb to look for major behavior and productivity shifts, as these could be indicators that it’s time to seek psychology and counselling services to address potential underlying issues.

 Unhealthy Workplace Situations